Clarity logoClarity logoClarity

 Private equity firms buy companies, improve them, and sell for a profit.
 Here's how PE works, the typical deal structure, and how it differs from public.

-This guide is designed for first-pass understanding.
-Start with core terms, then apply the framework in your own account workflow.
+This guide is built for first-pass understanding.
+Start with the key terms, then use the framework in your own money workflow.

-Private equity is one of the most powerful; and most controversial — forces in modern finance.
+Private equity is one of the most influential, and most controversial — forces in modern finance.
 PE firms control companies employing millions of people, manage trillions in assets, and generate returns that have historically outperformed public markets.
 They also load companies with debt, cut thousands of jobs, and extract fees that would make a hedge fund blush.
 Understanding private equity means understanding both sides of this coin.

-At its simplest, private equity is the business of buying companies that aren't publicly traded on stock exchanges; or taking public companies private by buying all their outstanding shares.
+At its simplest, private equity is the business of buying companies that aren't publicly traded on stock exchanges, or taking public companies private by buying all their outstanding shares.
 The word "private" refers to the ownership structure: these companies don't have publicly traded stock.

 A PE firm raises a pool of capital from investors, uses that capital (plus a significant amount of borrowed money) to acquire companies, works to increase those companies' value over several years, and then sells them for a profit.
 The profit is split between the PE firm and its investors according to a predetermined structure.

 Think of it as house flipping, but for entire companies.
 Buy a company that's underperforming or undervalued, renovate it (improve operations, cut costs, grow revenue), and sell it for more than you paid.
-The scale is different; we're talking about deals worth billions; but the concept is the same.
+The scale is different; we're talking about deals worth billions, but the concept is the same.

 The leveraged buyout (LBO) is the most common type of PE deal and the one that defines the industry.
 Here's how it works: